communication-team/intial-Data-Base/README.md

 > serializers ; somthing between database and view , convert it in JSON style
 22. open view from app => from rest get stuff

-for images we need packegs: pillow
+for images we need packegs: pillow and use imagefield in model and put media folder and add it in settings